AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 There are quite a few radiance HDR environment maps freely available form sources like [sIBL archive](http://www.hdrlabs.com/sibl/archive.html) of which you can see an example below.

 ![[Pasted image 20251215130835.png]]

+This may not be exactly what you were expecting, as the image appears distorted and doesn't show any of the 6 individual cubemap faces of environment maps we've seen before.